telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 * See if the issue occurs on another machine (e.g., a colleague).
 If not, compare the machines to try to find the difference that causes it.

 * When Visual Studio 2013 is used together with TFS and *Get Everything when a solution or project is opened* under *Options* > *Source Control* -> *Environment* is checked.
 The solution is to uncheck it and manually retrieve the latest version.
 This issue occurs with the native ASP.NET controls as well.

+* Try deleting your local copy of the project and get it anew from your source control.

 * Try deleting the contents of the `license.licx` file or the entire file so Visual Studio can generate it again.